30 November - 14 February 2023

 National interest (1-3)

-To what extent does the infrastructure fulfil, or have the potential to fulfil in the near future, the Swedish Research Council’s criteria for research infrastructures of national interest?
+To which extent does the infrastructure fulfil, or has the potential to do so in the near future, the Swedish Research Council’s criteria for research infrastructures of national interest?

 Ethical considerations* (text only)

 Where applicable, comment on any ethical considerations that have not been adequately dealt with in the application.

 For assessing the scientific impact of the infrastructure, following aspects should be addressed:

 - Does the proposed research infrastructure answer to the need stated in the call